 The Benefits of Rolling Over a 401(k) or 403(b) to Betterment

-Whether you have a single old plan or several, there are some good reasons to consider rolling them over to Betterment.
+Whether you have a single old plan or several accounts with previous employers, there may be reasons to consider rolling them over to Betterment.

 When you switch jobs, your old employer-sponsored retirement plan (401(k), 403(b), etc.) still belongs to you, but it becomes inactive and you can’t continue to make contributions.
 So what should you do with it?
 Whether you have a single plan or several, there are some good reasons to consider transferring your old 401(k) or 403(b).

-Betterment makes it simple to roll over your old employer-sponsored retirement plan into an IRA – or a Betterment 401(k) if you’re fortunate enough to have one through your current employer.
+Betterment makes it simple to roll over your old employer-sponsored retirement plan into an IRA – or a Betterment 401(k) if you have one through your current employer.
 Either way, we invest your money in a low-cost, globally diversified portfolio, and we offer personalized advice while acting in your best interest.

 How can you know if that’s the right move for you?
 Let’s talk about it.